mehdi-lamrani/python-shapes/README.md

 #### TODO : ####

 - 1. Extend the model add shape classes of your own
-- 2. Make use of the rendering capabilities and the GUI Rendering class to tie it up to the shapes
+- 2. Make use of the rendering capabilities and the GUI Rendering class to tie it up to the shapes <br>
+     and be able to draw the shapes upon the call of the render method of each shape.
 - 3. Extend the testing thoroughly to all the shapes